 We’ve all felt ‘butterflies’ in our stomach or experienced times when our tummy feels like it’s ‘tied in knots’ thanks to stress.
 New research has identified a strong connection between the gut and brain.
 The hormones and chemicals released under stress enter the digestive tract, giving us tummy trouble.

 The good news is exercise can help gut bacteria in as little as six weeks.
 Researchers say the gut is healthier and more diverse in those who exercise, but activity needs to be regular and routine to keep gut bacteria topped up.

-Working out has so much potential to enhance our wellbeing: low-intensity aerobic exercises, such as walking, yoga or swimming for 30–35 minutes, 3–5 days a week over 10–12 weeks have been shown to deliver the most powerful stress relief.
+Working out has so much potential to enhance our wellbeing.
+Even low-intensity aerobic exercises such as walking, yoga or a jogging for 30–35 minutes, 3–5 days a week over 10–12 weeks have been shown to deliver the most powerful stress relief.